 Rub the inside of a heavy pot or dutch oven with the cut side of the garlic.
 Add the white wine and bring to a simmer over medium heat.

 In a bowl, toss the cheeses with the cornstarch.
-Working in 3 batches, gradually stir the cheese mixture into the wine until melted.
+Gradually stir the cheese mixture into the wine until melted.
 Pour in the kirsch and cook, stirring occasionally, until the mixture is gently bubbling, about 2 minutes; season.

 Serve immediately from the dutch oven or transfer to a fondue pot.
-Top with grated nutmeg to taste.
 Serve with the baguette pieces and fruit for dipping.

 Stout and Sausage